LionelDraghi/ArchiCheck/docs/languages_concepts.md

  All the top-level non-public types will be package private.

- Processing private classes is by definition of no interest for ArchiCheck, so there is no problem in exiting here.
+ Processing private classes is by definition of no interest for Acc, so there is no problem in exiting here.

  On the other hand, it is possible to import the public nested classes of an enclosing class.